Skip to main content

 Income tax

 In Canada, federal income tax is paid at the same rate up to certain level of income.
-Tax on additional dollars is paid at a higher level (or tax bracket) according to the table below.
+Tax on additional dollars is paid at a higher level (or tax bracket).

 In addition to federal income tax, you’ll also pay provincial tax, which is different for each province/territory.